OVECJOE/chiblogger/README.md

 My aunt + my desire to build something that can be used by others was my inspiration.

 ## Challenges
 I had a lot of challenges, ranging from the how limited the device I was using is to time.
 I ran into many bugs during the early phase of development mostly because I didn't plan the project properly.
 Not my fault though.
-I planned the project, but my laptop disrupt the plan.
+I planned the project life cycle, but my laptop disrupt the plan.

+I was using a 4GB, core i3, Dell laptop which was damn too slow to run React application during development, let alone using Nextjs and Sanity Studio (as I intended using).

 ## Concepts Learnt
 Some of what I learnt are: